ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 why the entity filtered it at all.
 This document describes a mechanism to provide such detail.

+As noted in {{Section 6 of ?RFC7754}}, promptly informing the endpoint that blocking has occurred provides necessary transparency to redress any errors, particularly as they relate to collateral damage introduced by errant filters.

 One of the other benefits of the approach described in this document is to eliminate the need to "spoof" block pages for HTTPS resources.
 This is achieved since clients implementing this approach would be able to display a